 Organised jointly with the Association of German Publishers and Booksellers, a prestigious programme of conferences under the umbrella of the Frankfurt Academy ensures that Frankfurt is the leading source of inspiration for content professionals around the world.
 To date, around 3,000 content professionals from more than 50 countries have become part of the Frankfurt Academy's Mind Network, and the number is growing all the time.
 The conference brand encompasses national and international events on the key issues affecting the industry.
 They include Tools of Change for Publishing (TOC) Frankfurt, the European off-shoot of the US trend conference, as well as the International Rights Directors Meeting (RDM), the most important conference for the rights trade, worldwide, with approximately 400 participants.

-Since 2010, the Frankfurt Book Fair has been using its digital initiative Frankfurt SPARKS to launch international and national exhibition formats, conferences and events all focusing on the future of the media and creative industries.
 The Frankfurt Hot Spots are specially designed spaces for the promotion of digital products; at the heart of each of the six exhibition halls, they provide the ideal situation for technology and content companies to present themselves.
 Complementing these, there is also the annual all-media conference, Frankfurt StoryDrive, where the international media and entertainment world comes together to discuss new ways of telling and selling stories.
-In 2011, some 50 media experts spoke to more than 400 participants from 10 countries.
+In 2012, some 50 media experts spoke to more than 400 participants from 10 countries.
 They included gamification expert, Gabe Zicherman, and producer and actor, Rupert Everett.

 Around 9,000 international journalists file reports from the Frankfurt Book Fair.
 On top of that, the trade visitors and exhibitors also act as multipliers.
 As such, the Book Fair achieves huge public visibility, both internationally and in the German speaking countries.
-The Frankfurt Book Fair runs the most widely used online portal in the world for the publishing industry: the index of book and media industry decision makers registered at www.book-fair.com extends to around 31,000 entries.
+The Frankfurt Book Fair runs the most widely used online portal in the world for the publishing industry.

 The organisation behind the Frankfurt Book Fair is the Ausstellungs- und Messe GmbH (AuM), which has its headquarters in Frankfurt.
 This is a subsidiary of the Association of German Publishers and Booksellers.
 As the foreign trade arm of the German book trade, the AuM has a cultural-political mandate to represent the German book industry throughout the world, and to promote international cultural exchanges and the free dissemination of the written word.
 To this end, the AuM represents the German book industry with collective stands at more than 20 international book fairs around the world; it organises Germany's guest of honour appearances, and is involved in support programmes, such as fellowships and invitational programmes to enhance professionalism in the book industry.